perzeuss/dify-plugin-webhook/README.md

 #### Multiple Endpoints Configuration

-You can create multiple endpoints with different configurations:
+You can create multiple endpoints with different configurations.
+For example:

-- **Discord Bot Endpoint**: With Discord middleware and no API key
+- **Discord Bot Endpoint**: With Discord middleware and public key for signature verification
-- **Zapier Integration**: With API key in URL parameter and raw data output
+- **Zapier Integration**: With request payload in json_string variable and res.body.data as output
-- **Internal Systems**: With API key in header and full response data
+- **Internal Systems**: With full response data including metadata for token usage tracking

 #### Custom Response Formatting

 For workflows that need to integrate with systems expecting specific response formats:
-1. Configure the endpoint with `raw_data_output: true`
+1. Enable the toggle for: `Send res.body.data instead of res.body as workflow response.`
 2. In your Dify workflow, ensure the End node provides exactly the format expected

 ### 🔍 Troubleshooting